 Which manufacturer?

-The main two manufacturers to consider are the two that currently dominate the market; AMD and Intel.
-Both of them produce very high quality and extremely reliable gaming CPUs, so the best way to choose between them is on a case-by-case basis, rather than having a preference for one or the other manufacturers.
+The main two manufacturers to consider are the two that currently dominate the market: AMD and Intel.
+Both of them produce very high-quality and extremely reliable gaming CPUs, so the best way to choose between them is on a case-by-case basis rather than having a preference for one or the other manufacturer.
 In other words, compare different gaming CPUs based on the relative specifications of each one rather than the brand name.

 Future-proofing

 It is best to buy a gaming CPU that will see you through the next five years, the average lifespan of a gaming computer.
-If you buy a processor with some margin, it will save you struggling with performance issues in a few years.
+If you believe a processor with some margin will save you from struggling with performance issues in a few years.

 Coolers

-For most people who will be using a PC for general purposes and standard game playing, the stock fans will be sufficient to stop the CPU overheating.
-You will need to upgrade the cooling system if you plan on overclocking the CPU.
-Over-clocking will usually only gain you a maximum of a 20% increase in performance, though, so when you take into account the cost of an upgraded cooling system as well, so for most gamers, it is not usually worth doing.
+For most people using a PC for general purposes and standard game playing, the stock fans will be sufficient to stop the CPU overheating.
+You must upgrade the cooling system if you plan on overclocking the CPU.
+Overclocking will usually only gain you a maximum of a 20% increase in performance, though, so when you consider the cost of an upgraded cooling system as well, for most gamers, it is not usually worth doing.

 Play Video

-The information comes within the same week that Microsoft announced that manufacturing at the original Xbox One had stopped.
-Microsoft has introduced it’ll not build the cumbersome launch day design of the console, and you’ll only be able to buy the slimmed-down Xbox One S in the future because the company prepares to mass marketplace the souped-up Xbox One X.
+The information comes within the same week that Microsoft announced that manufacturing of the original Xbox One had stopped.
+Microsoft has introduced it.
+It’ll not build the cumbersome launch day design of the console, and you’ll only be able to buy the slimmed-down Xbox One S in the future because the company prepares to mass market the souped-up Xbox One X.

-A Microsoft spokesman confirmed: “We stopped production the authentic Xbox One when we delivered the Xbox One S. The Xbox One S went on sale in August 2016, almost 3 years after the unique Xbox One was released in November 2013.
-But in more than one year, it can be really worth a quiet penny now that Microsoft has officially killed off the launch day console.
+A Microsoft spokesman confirmed: “We stopped production of the authentic Xbox One when we delivered the Xbox One S. The Xbox One S went on sale in August 2016, almost three years after the unique Xbox One was released in November 2013.
+But it can be worth a quiet penny in more than a year now that Microsoft has officially killed off the launch day console.

 READ MORE :